Annesya/Annesya.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the program in [Speech and Hearing Bioscience and Technology] (https://shbtphd.hms.harvard.edu/) (SHBT) at Harvard University and advised by Dr. Josh McDermott in the [Laboratory of Computational Audition] (http://mcdermottlab.mit.edu/) at BCS, MIT.
+I am a PhD student in the program in [Speech and Hearing Bioscience and Technology](https://shbtphd.hms.harvard.edu/) (SHBT) at Harvard University and advised by Dr. Josh McDermott in the [Laboratory of Computational Audition](http://mcdermottlab.mit.edu/) at BCS, MIT.
 I am interested in everything related to hearing and brain.
 My research focuses on understanding auditory perception following hearing impairment and applying those insights in developing improved hearing prosthetics.
-Before coming to Harvard in 2021, I received my Bachelors degree in Electronics and Telecommunication Engineering from [Jadavpur University] (http://www.jaduniv.edu.in/), India where I was working on developing drones with hearing capabilities.
-For details about my undergraduate projects, please visit [here] (https://banerjeeannesya199.wixsite.com/i-am-annesya)
+Before coming to Harvard in 2021, I received my Bachelors degree in Electronics and Telecommunication Engineering from [Jadavpur University](http://www.jaduniv.edu.in/), India where I was working on developing drones with hearing capabilities.
+For details about my undergraduate projects, please visit [here](https://banerjeeannesya199.wixsite.com/i-am-annesya)

 Current Research
 ================